Bala-Medicherla/RNA_SEQ_analysis_R/README.md

 log2 fold-change patterns

-The dataset includes two files:

-expression_matrix – gene IDs, gene symbols, and expression counts sample_metadata – sample IDs, tumor/normal labels, and subtype This structure resembles public breast cancer datasets (e.g., TCGA-BRCA).
+The dataset includes two files: expression_matrix – gene IDs, gene symbols, and expression counts sample_metadata – sample IDs, tumor/normal labels, and subtype This structure resembles public breast cancer datasets (e.g., TCGA-BRCA).

-Analysis Workflow
+**Analysis Workflow**:
 This project follows a simplified but realistic genomics analysis workflow, similar to the early stages of an RNA-seq study.

   1. Data import and preparation
     The expression matrix and sample metadata were read from Excel files.
 Gene identifiers were separated from the numeric expression values, and the data were formatted into a matrix suitable for downstream statistical analysis.

 2. Quality control (QC)
 Basic quality checks were performed by calculating library sizes (total expression per sample).
 These were visualized using bar plots to ensure that no samples showed extreme or unexpected behavior.